Spectrally resolved cosmic rays -- III. Dynamical impact and properties of the circumgalactic medium: Numerical Methods

 \subsection{Spatial diffusion, streaming approximation and cooling}

 We use momentum dependent anisotropic diffusion along the direction of the magnetic field using the implicit solver described in \citet{Pakmor2016}.
 An improvement in terms of spectral stability \citepalias{GirichidisEtAl2022} allows us to only diffuse the CR energy density -- rather than both number and energy density -- and reconstruct the spectrum in a stable and energy conserving manner after the diffusion step.
-Diffusion is applied for each spectral bin with a bin-centred diffusion coefficient parallel to the magnetic field
+Diffusion is applied to each spectral bin with a bin-centred diffusion coefficient parallel to the magnetic field\footnote{All quoted values in the paper correspond to parallel diffusion coefficients and in the following, we drop the subscript $\parallel$ for simplicity.}

 Diffusion itself is an energy conserving process, and in order to emulate CR streaming along the magnetic field, we additionally account for CR Alfv\'en wave losses.
 The streaming instability effectively reduces the mean CR transport speed, $\bvel_{\mathrm{st}}$, to the Alfv\'{e}n speed,